How to Create a Sensory-Friendly Classroom: An In-Depth Guide for Educators

 - Personalize Learning Spaces: Set up individual workstations with minimal distractions for students who need a quiet space to focus.
 Find more tips here: Differentiation in the Classroom.

 - Personalized Sensory Kits: Create personal sensory kits for students containing items that help them self-regulate, such as noise-canceling headphones, weighted lap pads, or chewable jewelry.
+Build these kids based on their individual sensory preferences.

 6. Engage in Professional Development

-- Sensory Processing Education: Schools should provide educators and support staff training on sensory processing and strategies for both recognizing and supporting students with sensory needs.
+- Sensory Processing Education: Schools should provide educators and support staff training on sensory processing and strategies for both recognizing and supporting students with additional sensory needs.

-- Self-Education: Learn more about sensory processing and positive, inclusive classroom strategies by doing research online, reading books, and watching videos from experts in the field so you can stay up-to-date on knowledge and best practices.
+- Self-Education: Learn more about sensory processing and neuroaffirmative, inclusive classroom strategies by doing research online, reading books, and watching videos from experts in the field so you can stay up-to-date on knowledge and best practices.

 7. Encourage Self-Regulation Skills